 This year, Caribbean countries face the unprecedented situation of having to prepare for the hurricane season while still responding to the COVID-19 pandemic.
-The activity of the upcoming hurricane season is expected to be above average, with a pre-season outlook of up to 19 named storms, of which as many as 10 could become hurricanes.1
+According to the U.S. National Oceanic and Atmospheric Administration, the activity of the upcoming hurricane season is expected to be above average, with a pre-season outlook of up to 19 named storms, of which as many as 10 could become hurricanes.